 So how do I apply?

 Download and complete the application form with a fee of £295.
-You will be able to extend this to the whole CCS later if you wish.
 References are not required to undertake this course.

 What do people who have seen the material say?